 - Concretely describe how equipment and facilities, including laboratory space, will be provided in a manner appropriate for a "world premier international research center."
-Include your procedure and timing for doing so. - If determined that it will be effective to set up the center's operational areas in multiple locations, describe in detail the effectiveness of the setup and how it will be implemented in a way equivalent to an under-one-roof environment. - Concretely describe how the center will consider arranging for its researchers to participate in the education of graduate students. - Describe new measures to improve or abolish existing systems and practices in the host institution toward optimizing the center's research environment. - Describe your measures other than those described above for ensuring that world's top researchers from around the world can comfortably devote themselves to their research within an international and competitive environment at the center.
+Include your procedure and timing for doing so. - If determined that it will be effective to set up the center's operational areas in multiple locations, describe in detail the effectiveness of the setup and how it will be implemented in a way equivalent to an under-one-roof environment. - Concretely describe how the center will consider arranging for its researchers to participate in the education of graduate students. - Describe new measures to improve or abolish existing systems and practices in the host institution toward optimizing the center's research environment. - Concretely describe the plans by the host institutions to provide a support system and to work toward improving the environment for achieving gender balance. - Describe your measures other than those described above for ensuring that world's top researchers from around the world can comfortably devote themselves to their research within an international and competitive environment at the center.

 Tohoku University is the host institution for the new next-generation synchrotron radiation facility "NanoTerras" is established at the Aobayama New Campus of Tohoku University, which will include the soft X-ray (3 GeV) analytical tools.
 Tohoku University and JAMSTEC cooperate some international observation networks, e.g., most advanced observation network for seismic waves, global ocean physicochemical factor monitoring systems, and high-resolution organic matter analysis systems, which will be available for the WPI's fusion research of marine ecosystem change.
 JAMSTEC is the owner of the supercomputer "Earth Simulator", which provide the best circumstances for Earth Environmental Simulation research, and also operating Argo data system and OBIS data system.
 By the strong supports from the host institutes, AIMEC will also foster research opportunities and infrastructures at satellite institutions, including the accessibility to computational infrastructures and data centers such as Argo data system and OBIS data system at JAMSTEC and the IPRC's "Asia-Pacific Data Center", providing one-stop access to a wide range of climate (satellite) and ocean observation (Argo) data and conducts research to improve data products.
 In addition, by activating hub functions of the international network, we will provide young researchers with unprecedented opportunities to experience cutting-edge fusion science and to play a role in international and transdisciplinary research projects.

-The offices and laboratories in Aobayama New Campus will be located close to each other, and support staff will be stationed there.
+Tohoku University, Japan Agency for Marine-Earth Science and Technology (JAMSTEC) -23 Advanced Institute for Marine Ecosystem Change (AIMEC) The offices and laboratories in Aobayama New Campus will be located close to each other, and support staff will be stationed there.
 In JAMSTEC, we plan to station support staffs close to scientists mainly in Yokohama Campus, to which we provide strong DX system with Aobayama New Campus.
 Among two host institutes, a satellite institute, and partner organizations, we will connect by DX in real-time, and diminish disadvantage to conduct fusion research among.
 The facilities for analyses, experiments, and calculations will meet the standards necessary for conducting fusion research and the world-class higher education (for detail, see Section 4)-2).